flin3500/Cuda-Google-Colab/README.md

 # CUDA on Google Colab
 The cuda code is mainly for nvidia hardware device.
-In this repo, I will show how to run your cuda c/cpp code on the google colab platform for free.
+In this repo, I will show how to run your cuda c or cuda cpp code on the google colab platform for free.

 ## How to run the cuda code on Google Colab
 You can follow the steps below.
 The specific code is inside the [example.ipynb](./example.ipynb) file.